 Each time a claim is submitted to your health plan from a health care provider, CYC receives the claim electronically from the plan.
 (Note: Electronic submission is not provided from the HMOs.)
-If there is no CYC payment card swipe with a matching dollar amount on record, CYC will load the claim into your account to be taken into consideration for future payment card transactions.
+If there is no CYC payment card swipe with a matching dollar amount on record, CYC will load the claim into your account to be taken into consideration for future payment card transactions, or claim form submissions.